Choo Hoey: Career

-In 1958, Choo Hoey began his career in the Belgian National Orchestra where his debut performances with Stravinsky's The Soldier's Tale met critical acclaim and prompted a series of guest performances and a later career as visiting conductor across Europe and South America.
+In 1958, Choo Hoey began his career in the Belgian National Orchestra where his debut performances with Stravinsky's The Soldier's Tale met with critical acclaim and prompted a series of guest performances and a later career as visiting conductor across Europe and South America.
 Choo Hoey had guest performed with over sixty orchestras throughout the world including the London Symphony Orchestra, the London Philharmonic Orchestra, the Orchestre de la Société des Concerts du Conservatoire, Tonhalle Orchester Zürich, Oslo Philharmonic and the Orchestre de la Suisse Romande.
 From 1968 till 1977, he was named principal conductor of the Greek National Opera and became a frequent guest conductor in the four major symphony orchestras of Greece holding numerous world premieres of contemporary Greek works, many of which were recorded with the Hellenic Radio and Television Symphony Orchestra.

 In 1978, Choo Hoey was invited by the Singapore government to set up the Singapore Symphony Orchestra and become its first Music Director and Conductor from 1979 to 1996.
 Choo Hoey also proposed the creation of the Singapore Symphony Chorus and along with the Singapore Symphony Orchestra, led them to their 1980 international debut in Scandinavia.
 Upon his retirement as Music Director and Conductor in the Singapore Symphony Orchestra, Choo Hoey was appointed Conductor Emeritus in honour of his contributions and service.

-Honors
+Personal life and death

+Choo Hoey was married to Alexandra, a Greek archaeologist, and has two sons; of which one is Yen Choo, an associate professor at Nanyang Technological University’s Lee Kong Chian School of Medicine.
+He resided in London and Athens, where he died in at his summer house.

+Known as a great spotter of young talent, he was not afraid to be outspoken.
+His phrase was, ‘I do what I know is right, and the consequences be damned.’
+His job was not to please people or be politically correct, but to be true to the music.
+“He never cut corners, and was as tough on himself as he was with other musical professionals.”

+Choo died on 11 August 2025, at the age of 90.

+Honours

 For his contribution to music in Singapore, Choo Hoey was awarded the Republic's inaugural Cultural Medallion (1979).
 He was also conferred the Public Service Star in 1982, and was made an Honorary Doctor of Letters of the National University of Singapore in 1989.
 In 1997, Choo Hoey was knighted with the status of Chevalier des Arts et des Lettres by the Government of France.

-Personal life

-Choo Hoey is married to Alexandra, a Greek archaeologist, and had two sons.
-He resides in Athens and London, where his sons live.